SamuelS00/Blogs-Api/README.md

 ### Documentation

-* To access the api documentation go to https://localhost:3000/api-docs;
+* To access the API documentation go to https://localhost:3000/api-docs;